Saint Veronica: Background

 At some point a relic became associated with the story.
 Pedro Tafur, a Spanish knight visiting Rome in 1436, describes the following in the Church of St. Peter in his 1454 travel account:

 However, he does not say specifically that he witnessed for himself this exhibition of the relic.

 Some academic sources suggest a different origin for the legend of St. Veronica: that the cloth bearing an image of Jesus's face was known in Latin as the vera icon ("true image"), and that this name for the relic was misinterpreted as the name of a saint.
 The Catholic Encyclopedia of 1913 writes:

 The reference to Abgar is related to a similar legend in the Eastern Church, the Image of Edessa or Mandylion.

 The Encyclopædia Britannica says this about the legend:

 Veronica was mentioned in the reported visions of Jesus by Marie of St Peter, a Carmelite nun who lived in Tours, France, and started the devotion to the Holy Face of Jesus.
 In 1844, Sister Marie reported that in a vision, she saw Veronica wiping away the spit and mud from the face of Jesus with her veil on the way to Calvary.
 She said that sacrilegious and blasphemous acts today are adding to the spit and mud that Veronica wiped away that day.
 According to Marie of St Peter, in her visions, Jesus told her that he desired devotion to His Holy Face in reparation for sacrilege and blasphemy.
 Acts of Reparation to Jesus Christ are thus compared to Veronica wiping the face of Jesus.

 The Devotion to the Holy Face of Jesus was eventually approved by Pope Leo XIII in 1885.
 Veronica is commemorated on 12 July.

 Official patronage

-Saint Veronica is the patron of the French mulquiniers whose representations they celebrated biannually (summer and winter) as in many pious Christian countries.
+Saint Veronica is the patron of the French mulquiniers whose representations they celebrated semi-annually (summer and winter) as in many pious Christian countries.
 She is also the patron saint of photographers, and laundry workers.

-In popular culture

-In Volume 5 of her work, The Poem of the Man-God, Italian writer and alleged mystic Maria Valtorta depicts Veronica as Nike, who offered the linen cloth to Christ.
-It is also stated earlier in the same volume that "The one we call Veronica and whom Jesus called Nike..." suggesting that Nike has been mistakenly referred to as Veronica throughout history.